 At the cathode, the copper cations gain electrons, and are turned into copper atoms.
 Gain of electrons is called reduction.
 The half-equation is Cu2+ + 2e- → Cu.

 If you're wondering what happens to the sulfate - well done, that's a really good question!
-It's also a tricky question, so you will need to look at the activity "Electrolysis of solutions" to find out the rules for what happens.
+It's also a tricky question, so you will need to look at the activity on electrolysis of solutions to find out how that works.